benbalter/WP-Resume/readme.md

 * Significant enhancements to json and plain text versions
 * Custom section ordering now honored throughout administrative dashboard
 * Plugin now relies on 22 custom capabilities, allowing administrators more granular control of user permissions, customizable through plugin such as [Members](http://wordpress.org/extend/plugins/members/).
+* Ability to display individual sections (rather than entire resume) via shortcode.
+See FAQ for details
 * Better sanitization of position start and end dates
 * Additional API hooks added to allow developers to modify and adapt the plugin's functionality
 * GPL License now distributed with plugin